ibm-cloud-docs/virtual-servers/vsi_about_reserved.md

 * **Cost savings**

-    Choosing either a one or three year contract term allows for consistent monthly payments and reduced costs compared to hourly or monthly virtual server billing cycles.
+    Choosing either a 1 or 3-year contract term allows for consistent monthly payments and reduced costs compared to hourly or monthly virtual server billing cycles.

 Reserved virtual server instances are public instances that use SAN-backed storage.
 The following families of public instances are available for this offering.